Developing countries blast rich-world farm subsidies at Rome talks

 Georgian Agriculture Minister Otar Danelia echoed that concern.
 “I believe a global approach is needed to deal with farm subsidies,” he told delegates at the FAO Ministerial Meeting on Governance and International Commodity Markets.
 “They (subsidies) create imbalances.”

-The United States, the world’s largest cotton producer, paid its cotton farmers $32.9 billion to grow their crops between 1995 and 2012, the Environmental Working Group, a research organization, reported.
+The United States, the world’s largest cotton producer, paid its cotton farmers $32.9 billion to grow their crops between 1995 and 2012, the Environmental Working Group, a research organisation, reported.

 European cotton producers, based mostly in Greece and Spain, receive smaller subsidies, but the EU accounts for only one percent of world production.